MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ### [C#](#tab/csharp)

-The source code shown here is based on the [cards sample](https://aka.ms/bot-cards-sample-code).
+The source code shown here is based on the [Using cards](https://aka.ms/bot-cards-sample-code) sample.

 **Dialogs/MainDialog.cs**